Robert Frager: Personal life

 Frager embraced Islam in 1981.
 He is also a Sufi teacher, or sheikh, in the Halveti-Jerrahi order, in which he was initiated by Muzaffer Ozak and goes by the name of Sheikh Ragip al-Jerrahi, leading a dergah (Sufi community) in Redwood City, California.
-Sensei Frager practices Aikido, a spiritual Japanese martial art, and he holds the highest rank now issued by the International Aikido Federation, 8th Dan.
+Frager also practices the Japanese martial art Aikido, in which, at the rank of 8th dan with the International Aikido Federation, he is one of the highest-ranking non-Japanese in the world.